albertoPicasso/MARS/README.md

 <h2>What is MARS? </h2>
 <p>MARS is an intuitive platform designed for the rapid and effortless creation of RAG systems using your own PDF files.
 It offers a comprehensive suite of tools for seamless document interaction, encompassing everything from an  user interface to  database management and response generation.</p>
+<p>Additionally, MARS allows each user in the system to have up to three different knowledge bases from which context can be retrieved.</p>

 <h2>MARS architecture</h2>
 <td><img src="images/architecture.png" alt="Architecture" width="500"></td>